Sky: Children of the Light: Accolades

 The game won Apple's iPhone game of the year for 2019.
+It was also nominated for Best Mobile Game at The Game Awards 2019.
 On October 5, 2020, Gamasutra reported that the game had topped 50 million downloads worldwide.
 Pocket Gamer awarded it the People's Choice award in 2020.
 At Gamescom 2023, it won Games for Impact and Best Mobile Game.

 Sky additionally holds two Guinness World Records for "Most Users in a Concert-Themed World" and "Most Players Emoting Together at the Same Time in a Video Game".
-On August 15, Sky introduced Sky Creator Awards, that will be held in the Sky Cinema.
 These records were set as part of a virtual concert featuring Norwegian singer Aurora, in which thousands of players could interact with the concert and each other simultaneously.